bendudson/hermes-3/docs/sphinx/components.rst

 the species are present in the state.

 One of the most important is the `collisions`_ component.
-This sets collision times for all species, which are then used
+This sets collision times for all species, which are then used in other components to calculate quantities like heat diffusivities and viscosity closures.

 .. _sound_speed: